You have a great idea, you have great content or you even have a groundbreaking interview…but how are people supposed to pick you out from the crowd?

 But outside of these, podcasters are always looking for ways to engage their listeners & differentiate themselves.
-A great way of doing this is offering show notes & transcriptions for your episodes to engage your listeners on an entirely new level.
-Now, I can see your eyes rolling.
-I can hear the quiver in your voice at the mention of having to sit down & write.
-But I promise that if you stick with me, this one little nugget of advice could have tremendous impact on how your podcast is seen by your listeners.
+A great way of doing this is by offering show notes and transcriptions for your episodes to engage your listeners on an entirely new level.
+Let’s quickly explain how you can do this.

 What are podcast show notes?

-Maybe you’ve never heard of show notes, you have heard of them but can’t quite place your finger on what they are, or maybe you’ve fumbled through them on another podcast.
-Heck, maybe you’re even one of the podcasters who has thought about doing it but haven’t really been convinced of their value.
-Wherever you find yourself, I want to cover the basics & show you why they’re a great idea for you & why you should start doing them, like, yesterday.
-Simply put, show notes are a preview or an overview of your podcast episode for your listener.
-Like the commercial for a business or a trailer for a show or movie, they help the listener understand the point, the purpose & what to expect.
-It’s a quick summary of the content of your episode where you touch on the theme, offer insight about your guest & you give a quick access point to the content covered that you want your listener to have exposure to.
+Show notes are a preview or an overview of your podcast episode for your listener.
+Like a commercial for a business or a trailer for a show or movie, they help the listener understand the point, the purpose, and what to expect.
+It’s a quick summary of the content of your episode where you touch on the theme, offer insight about your guest, and give a quick access point to the content covered that you want your listener to have exposure to.

-What’s the difference between a podcast description and show notes?
+The difference between a podcast description vs show notes

-Now you might be thinking, “isn’t that what a description is”?
-Well, yes.
-But, also, no. A description is an overview of the episode, but show notes are much more.
+Some make the mistake of thinking descriptions and show notes in a similar way.
+They are both parts of the same toolbox, but they are two different tools.
+A description is an overview of the episode, but show notes are much more.
 While you are required by most hosting platforms to provide a description to post your episode, show notes are something you have to decide to do.
-They are a little more involved than a simplified description, but they are strategic & they offer tremendous value to both you & your listener.
+They are a little more involved than a simplified description; they are strategic and they offer tremendous value to both you and your listener.
 They are a way of offering more than just a word-bite about the content, but rather they become a platform for engaging your followers.
-My goal is to convince you of that in the next few minutes.
+Let’s help you create one.

 How to write effective show notes: